sparkfun/SparkFun_APDS-9960_Sensor_Arduino_Library/Fritzing/README.md

-Fritizing diagram showing the OpenLog connected to an [FTDI board](https://www.sparkfun.com/products/9716)
+* Fritzing diagram showing the OpenLog connected to an [FTDI board](https://www.sparkfun.com/products/9716).
+* The subfolder contains the source files for Fritzing diagrams for the Lilytwinkle and Lilytiny.